-Learning Objectives Core Concepts Process/Esse ntial Skills (Chapter/Topic/Theme) Scientific methods and Engineering Practices Society and technology i.
+Core Concepts Process/Essential Core Concepts · Learning Objectives (Chapter/Topic/Them e) Scientific methods and Engineering Practices Society and technology i.
 Explain frictional force. ii.
 Suggest ways to increase or decrease the frictional force. iii.
 Investigate the effects of frictional force. ii.
+Explain density of a liquid. ii.
 Design and carryout simple experiments to compare the density of different liquids. iii.
-Analyse how densities of liquids affect the floating and sinking among the liquids. i.
-Explore various forms of energy transformation. ii.
-Explain the law of conservation of energy based on the transformation of energy. iii.
-Justify the importance of transformation of energy in everyday situations. iv.
-Analyse how transformation of energy can cause climate change.
-Suggest climate smart lifestyle to conserve energy.
+Analyse how densities of liquids affect the floating and sinking among the liquids.
 3.1 Force and Motion 3.1.1 Frictional Force (Scope: This topic begins by introducing what friction is, then explores effects of frictional force and its application.
 It also deals with methods on how to increase and decrease friction.)
 3.1.2 Floating and Sinking (Scope: This topic begins by explaining what density is and compares density of different liquids.)
-3.2 Energy 3.2.1 Forms and transformation of energy (Scope: This topic deals with forms and transformation of energy to explain the law of conservation of energy, importance of energy transformation.)
 The learners investigate the effects of frictional forces, design an activity to investigate the properties of liquids with different densities.
 Constructing Explanations and Designing Solutions Observe the surrounding and list a few objects in the surrounding (must include both static and dynamic objects).
 Explain how frictional forces acting on each object could be changed with assistance from PhET simulation.
 Analysing and Interpreting Data Observe the property of different types of liquid in water and analyse the reason for its floating or sinking characteristic.
-Obtaining, Evaluating, and Communicating Information Explore and use a variety of examples from the locality to describe various transformations of energy that take place in daily life.
 Exploring Digital Resources Use PhET simulation to understand more on ways to increase and decrease friction.